redjax/PowershellProfile/README.md

 My Powershell `$PROFILE` module.

 This repository includes a module named [`ProfileModule`](./ProfileModule/), which is a package of custom functions, variables, & aliases I set in my scripts, effectively turning my `$PROFILE` into a module.
-Using the [custom `$PROFILE`](./PSProfile.ps1), my shell session can be customized by loading custom functions, aliases, & more from the `ProfileModule`.
+This repository includes swappable [Powershell profiles](./Profiles/).

 **WARNING**: This script overwrites your Powershell `$PROFILE`.
 Make sure to take a backup of that before running any of the scripts in this repository, especially if you've done any customization previously.
 You can backup your current profile with: `Copy-Item -Path "$($PROFILE)" -Destination "$($PROFILE).orig"`.